-Admissions Application Complete and submit the official admissions application.

-- 2. Official transcript of records that include proof of an Associate degree in Nursing from a school accredited by the Department of Education.
-Official e-transcripts are accepted A minimum of 65 semester credits is required and a cumulative GPA of 2.75 or better (on a 4.00 scale) - 3.
+- 1. Admissions Application Complete and submit the official admissions application. - 2.
+Official transcript of records that include proof of graduation from a CODA accredited associates degree program in Dental Hygiene from a nationally or regionally accredited institution.
+Official e-transcripts are accepted - 3.
 Completion of the self assessment technology survey, including a signed waiver that states understating of online learning requirements.